PeiDay/SQLAlchemy-Challenge/README.md

 ### Temperature Analysis I
 #### Is there a meaningful difference between temperatures between the months of June and December?

-* **T-test** was used to calculate the means of two different independent samples: __the temperature for June__ vs __temperature for December__ across all available years in the dataset.
+* **T-test** was used to calculate the means of two different independent samples: _the temperature for June_ vs _temperature for December_ across all available years in the dataset.

 * **T-test Results**: t = 30.624201480767336, p = 6.622829250184814e-178

-* **Conclusion**: With the __p-value__ is extremely close to 0, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all the data years available.
+* **Conclusion**: With the _p-value_ is extremely close to **0**, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all the data years available.